open/close all folders

 - Berserk Button: Calling her relationship with Abe, "you just screwed him".
-She punched Rose out for that one.
+She punches Rose in the face for that one.

-- Brave Scot: Scottish woman and fearless guardian.
-She is an excelLent fighter.
+- Brave Scot: She's a Scottish woman and fearless guardian.
+She is also an excellent fighter.

 - Foil: To Olena Belikova, representing the different life choices presented to dhampir women.
 Janine chose her career as a guardian over romance and family life.
-She travels the world.
+She travels the world with the Moroi family she is sworn to protect.
 Olena chose to settle down early and devoted herself to raising a family.
-She has not set foot out her hometown of Baia.
+She has never set foot out her hometown of Baia.

-- The Leader: Amongst Guardians, she leads on missions.
+- The Leader: Amongst guardians, she leads during missions.
 She is "a voice of reason, a reminder that they had to stay focused and fully assess the situation.
 Her composure calmed everybody; her strong manner inspired them."

-- Mama Bear: Protective of her daughter.
-Deeply cares about her safety and well-being.
-Intimidating to Rose's would-be boyfriends.
+- Mama Bear: Is very protective of her daughter, and deeply cares about her safety and well-being.
+She is very intimidating to Rose's would-be boyfriends.

-- Missing Mom: Doesn't see much of Rose until Frostbite.
-She abandoned her to the Academy when Rose was two-years-old.
+- Missing Mom: Doesn't see much of Rose until Frostbite, as she abandoned her to be raised in the Academy when Rose was two-years-old.

-- Parental Abandonment: She dumped Rose at St. Vladimir's when she was 2 in order to continue her Guardian duties.
-Eventually averted, she begins to take a decent part in Rose's life by Last Sacrifice.
+- Parental Abandonment: She dumped Rose at St. Vladimir's when she was two-years-old in order to continue her guardian duties.
+Eventually averted, as she begins to take a decent part in Rose's life by Last Sacrifice.

 - Parents as People: She is a legendary guardian but Mother of the Year she is not.
 When we meet her she barely knows Rose, Rose doesn't like or trust her at all, and Janine has the tendency to project her own fears and failures onto Rose.

-- Follow in My Footsteps: Her father is an Alchemist and raised her to follow in his footsteps.
-By age 18 she is forced into active service.
-She would rather be going to college.
-She is more interested in art and architecture than interactions with the supernatural, but he gave her no choice.
+- Follow in My Footsteps: Her father is an Alchemist who raised her to follow in his footsteps.
+By age eighteen she is forced into active service.
+She herself would rather be going to college.
+She is more interested in art and architecture than interactions with the supernatural, but he gave her no choice in the matter.